-Urban installations are really cool.
-They make you experience the city space in a whole new way.
+Urban installations make you experience the city space in a new way.
 Ideally, they also teach or show you something.
 In collaboration with Graphic Matters Festival we created an Infographics Time Walk in Breda (NL).
 It introduces the most interesting historical infographics, using wonderful illustrations by Dutch designer Jan Hamstra.

 “Information Superpower” was the theme of the Graphic Matters festival in 2019.
 This included an extensive exhibition of contemporary data visualization, as well as a series of talks and workshops with experts from the field.
 Dennis Elbers, the founder and director of Graphic Matters, conjured up the concept of introducing the whole topic with an “Infographics Time Walk” which leads from the city’s main station to the festival area.

 Dennis Elbers had suggested to consider this path as a timeline, along which we’ll present the most interesting infographics over the past 1000 years.
 I contributed a thorough selection of important works since the Middle Ages.
 Dennis measured the length of the Speelhuislaan and transformed it into a timeline of roughly 1,000 years, along which the individual works were positioned.

 Dennis Elbers invited Jan Hamstra, a brilliant illustrator who has developed a unique visual style based on the technique of linocut type, to develop “narrative poster illustrations”, which would capture the story of each historical infographic.
 For instance, the Picture of Nations was created in 1836 by the American educator and activist Emma Willard (above left).

 In his poster, Jan Hamstra created a visual story about Willard’s work, who has devoted her life to advancing the education of women, had founded several schools for girls and women, and who had – as a teacher – thoroughly considered how to improve teaching methods.
 In this context she has created several important visualizations which were meant to help students understand and memorize history.